Shashank-Bheemanapalli/AWS-EC2-instance-automation-program/README.md

   ```bash
 chmod 400 <keyname.pem>
 ```
   - Secondly, the main function will create a new security group for the EC2 instance.
-(Here, I have enable access only for port 80 [ http ]  and port 22 [ ssh ].
+(Here, I have enabled access only for port 80 [ http ]  and port 22 [ ssh ].
   - Finally, the main function will create a new EC2 insctance.

 In the Create_instance function, we pass on user data which provides initial configuration for the EC2 instance after launching.